darlean-io/darlean.ts/examples/src/oracle/2_oracle_as_a_service/readme.md

 }
 ```

-As we can see, this is, implementation wise, just a regular actor with two methods: `ask` and `teach`.
+As we can see, this is, implementation-wise, just a regular actor with two methods: `ask` and `teach`.
 They serve the same purpose of the corresponding
 methods of the `OracleActor`, but they have an additional parameter that defines the `topic` of the question.
 Application code should hence not only
 provide the question itself, but also the topic to which the question relates.
 (In a future version, we might implement some AI to automatically derive
 the topic from the question, but we leave that as an excercise to the reader.)